 Relax on the Corn Islands © Global Multiple Listing

-As the tourism industry is in its infancy, visitors won't find modern hotels or luxury resorts on Big Corn Island and Little Corn Island; instead there is a wealth of unspoiled plant and animal life, and a few sparsely populated villages offering simple, inexpensive accommodation.
-The Corn Islands are a perfect off-the-beaten-track destination in Nicaragua, a tropical paradise somehow still overlooked by tourists, yet offering the white sandy beaches and fruit trees that complete the picture of what an island retreat should be.
-Popular activities on the islands include fishing, scuba diving and snorkelling.
+Instead, there's a wealth of unspoiled plant and animal life, with a few sparsely populated villages offering simple, inexpensive accommodation.
+The Corn Islands are a perfect holiday destination in Nicaragua, a tropical paradise somehow still overlooked by tourists yet offering the expected white sandy beaches and fruit trees.